aravinddathd/EmailNotification/README.md

 # EmailNotification - Lines Of Code
-This project helps in extracting the lines of code used in a code base.
+This project helps in extracting the lines of code used in a Github link.

+Prerequisite:

 Create a gmail account for sending email address.
 Enable Less secure app access in the gmail account, you can find the documentation available in following link